 Kate Vaiknoras is a research agricultural economist in the Animal Products and Cost of Production Branch of the Market and Trade Economics Division at USDA’s Economic Research Service (ERS).

-Kate Vaiknoras is a Research Agricultural Economist in the Animal Products and Cost of Production Branch of the Market and Trade Economics Division at USDA’s Economic Research Service.
+Kate joined ERS in 2020.
 Her research interests include adoption and impacts of agricultural technologies, such as improved seed varieties.
-As part of her recent graduate studies, she developed several agricultural household surveys to measure farmer production outcomes and conducted field work in Uganda and Nepal.
+She contributes to the ERS Commodity Costs and Returns data product and conducts research on how production practices and technologies affect production costs of U.S. crops.
+She has also conducted research on the U.S. meat and poultry supply chains during the COVID-19 pandemic.
+As part of her graduate studies, she developed several agricultural household surveys to measure farm production outcomes and she conducted field work in Uganda and Nepal.

 Kate received a Ph.D. in Economics, Agriculture and Life Sciences in 2019 and an M.S. in Agricultural and Applied Economics in 2014, both from Virginia Tech.
 She also has a B.A. in Economics from Smith College.

 Vaiknoras, K., Larochelle, C., Birol, E., Asare-Marfo, D., and C. Herrington.
 2019.
-“Promoting rapid and sustained adoption of biofortified crops: What we learned from iron-biofortified bean delivery approaches in Rwanda.”
-Food Policy 83:271–84.
+“Promoting rapid and sustained adoption of biofortified crops: What we learned from iron-biofortified bean delivery approaches in Rwanda,” Food Policy 83:271–84.

 Vaiknoras, K., Norton, G., and J. Alwang.
 2015.
-“Farmer Preferences for Attributes of Conservation Agriculture in Uganda.”
-African Journal of Agricultural and Resource Economics 10(2):158–73.
+“Farmer Preferences for Attributes of Conservation Agriculture in Uganda,” African Journal of Agricultural and Resource Economics 10(2):158–73.